 Make Italian-style seasoned bread crumbs by adding 1 teaspoon dried Italian seasoning blend to every 2 cups to crumbs before baking.
 Cool completely then store in an airtight container.

-VEGGIE BOUQUET.
 Store asparagus in the fridge in a glass of water (like cut flowers in a vase).
 It will stay fresh for a couple of weeks.
 Works with celery, too.

-STORE TOMATOES stem end down to keep them from spoiling as quickly.
+Store tomatoes stem end down to keep them from spoiling as quickly.
 This prevents air from entering and moisture from exiting the scar where the tomato once attached to the vine.
 Storing them at room temperature rather than in the fridge also makes them last longer.

-BEEF IN BULK.
 Buying the “family size” package of ground beef will chop the cost per pound significantly!
 But if you use it up faster just because you have more, there go the savings.

 When you get home you need a reliable way to divide the meat into usable portions.

 If a recipe is filling and tastes great with just 1 pound of ground beef, why use 1 1/4 pounds?
 If you try to eyeball that amount, you can easily be off by a quarter pound.